I’m not kidding or exaggerating when I suggest that people ignore what the market does from day-to-day, month-to-month, or quarter-to-quarter.

 “The investor with a portfolio of sound stocks should expect their prices to fluctuate and should neither be concerned by sizable declines nor become excited by sizable advances.
 He should always remember that market quotations are there for his convenience, either to be taken advantage of or to be ignored.” -Benjamin Graham in The Intelligent Investor

 I’ve always been of the opinion that information is worthless unless it’s actionable.
 So as far as I can tell, there’s absolutely no good reason to check your account value aside from during your scheduled rebalancing & goal assessment checkups.
 All that will come from extra checking is extra worry (and perhaps, therefore, a mistake you’ll regret later on).

-Part of the reason I don’t check more frequently is that the bulk of our retirement accounts are invested in a target retirement fund (via Vanguard) that keeps our asset allocation fairly close to where we want it.
+Part of the reason I don’t check more frequently is that the bulk of our retirement accounts are invested in a “LifeStrategy” all-in-one fund from Vanguard that keeps our asset allocation close to where we want it.

 However, from what I’ve read, there’s no predictable benefit from rebalancing more frequently than once per year anyway.
 So even if you do your rebalancing manually, there’s little reason to check your portfolio more than a couple times each year.

 Some people might find it difficult to avoid peeking at their account balances given the constant flow of news about the stock market.
 Here’s how I do it:

 (Though in all honesty, my reasons for removing those activities from my life has more to do with thinking that they’re a waste of time than it has to do with investing.)

 How often do you check your own portfolio?
 Do you think you’d benefit from cutting back on that frequency?
 (And do you think you’d be able to?)